 Build Your Wedding Planning Checklist With AI

-Get a month-by-month wedding checklist calibrated to your guest count, real budget, and actual DIY appetite — plus a 'stop stressing about this' list that protects your final week.
+A month-by-month wedding checklist calibrated to your guest count, real budget, and actual DIY appetite — with a 'stop stressing about this' list that protects your final week.
+Updated for June 2026 costs.

 The task

-You’re 9 months out from your wedding.
-Pinterest has 8 million ideas, your group chat has 12 contradictory opinions about favors, and three friends who married last year have each told you “the one thing you must absolutely not forget.”
-You want a month-by-month checklist that respects your actual budget, the amount of DIY you genuinely signed up for (not the amount you said yes to at 11pm during a wedding-planning Pinterest spiral), and the fact that you live in a city where photographers book 8 months out.
+You’re nine months out.
+Pinterest and Xiaohongshu have eight million ideas, your group chat has twelve contradictory opinions about favors, and three friends who married last year have each told you “the one thing you must absolutely not forget.”
+You want a month-by-month checklist that respects your real budget, the amount of DIY you genuinely signed up for (not the amount you agreed to at 11pm during a planning spiral), and the fact that popular photographers in your city are booking 12 to 18 months out for Saturday dates.

 Where AI helps — and where it does not

-The named failure mode: the Pinterest checklist — AI lists every aspirational item (welcome bags, escort cards, hand-calligraphed menus, custom dance-floor decals) regardless of your DIY appetite.
-You add them all in month 9, panic at month 1, and the final week becomes hell.
-Force the prompt to match DIY count to stated appetite, and to mark “things that don’t matter” explicitly.
+The named failure mode is the Pinterest checklist: the model lists every aspirational item — welcome bags, escort cards, hand-calligraphed menus, custom dance-floor decals — regardless of your DIY appetite, and it will happily plan a $100,000 Tuscany weekend when your budget is $25,000 and your venue is suburban.
+You add it all in month nine, panic in month one, and the final week becomes hell.
+The fix is to force the prompt to match DIY count to your stated appetite and to mark “things that do not matter” explicitly.

 What to feed the AI